Mush Crawford

 Walter Charles "Mush" Crawford (December 23, 1898 – October 27, 1966) was an American football player and coach.
 He played professionally as a guard in the National Football League (NFL).
 Crawford first played with the Chicago Bears during the 1925 NFL season.
 During the 1927 NFL season he played with the New York Yankees.
 He also had been a member of the Chicago Bulls of the American Football League during the 1926 American Football League season.

-Crawford served as the head football coach at San Jose State University from 1929 to 1931 and at the Stout Institute—now known as the University of Wisconsin–Stout—from 1935 to 1937.
+Crawford served as the head football coach at San Jose State Teachers College (now known as San Jose State University) from 1929 to 1931 and at the Stout Institute (now known as the University of Wisconsin–Stout) from 1935 to 1937.